spapierz/Cineflix/README.md

 ## Note

-Given more time, I would decouple the `MovieList` component so that the favorites button lived in its own component along with the popular movies title.
-This would further improve the code organization and reusability, enhancing the maintainability of the app in the long run.
-Additionally, the movies title would change dynamically based on whether a user was searching for a movie or the `filteredMovies` state was empty.
-To enhance user experience, I would also change if a user is viewing their favorites, and they type in the search bar, it would show their search results instead of the favorites.
-I consider this a developer UX bug.
+To enhance user experience, I would also change if a user is viewing their favorites, and they type in the search bar, it would show their search results instead of the favorites, then update moviegallerytitle as needed.

 While exploring The Movie DB API, I noticed that it provides valuable information such as movie popularity and votes.
 However, I did not come across any data related to movie ratings.
 As a result, the app currently does not include movie ratings in its displayed content.